ArrowrIcon Home icon

 Inside of a train door as common in Britain in the 1940s and 1950s showing its very stiff inside latch

-Detail of the very stiff internal latch/hnadle of train doors, common in 1940s and 1950s Britain
+Detail of the small and very stiff internal latch/hnadle of train doors, common in 1940s and 1950s Britain

-In practice, passengers in a hurry, always did seem to open the door and jump out while the train was still drawing to a halt on a platform, but they must have been fit anyway or they could never have managed to get the door open.
+In practice, men in a hurry, always did seem to open the door and jump out while the train was still drawing to a halt on a platform, but they must have been fit anyway or they could never have managed it.

 Some of the later mid-20th Century trains had door handles that only opened from the outside - which was, I suppose, to improve safety.
 It meant, though, that if no-one on the platform wanted to get in at a particular door, and passengers wanted to get out, the passengers had to lower the window and lean out to get to the exterior handle.